The Power of Compound Interest: the Earlier, the Better When it Comes to Investing

 What is compound interest?

 It's a basic model for growth potential, and the more you invest, the greater the opportunities to create long-term value.
+Even more simply put, it refers to a sum of money snowballing into more money after earning interest on itself.

 Let’s take a look at some hypothetical examples to illustrate*: